Want to know about the leading tone triads, 7th chords, and the secondary leading tone triads and seventh chords?

 In this article, we will deal with all the intricacies associated with the leading tone, types of leading tone chords, their function, and voice leading.
-This will be followed by an introduction to secondary functions, secondary leading tone chord, rules for their use, their spelling, analysis, voice leading, progressions, and much more.
+This will be followed by an introduction to secondary functions, secondary leading tone chords, rules for their use, spelling, analysis, voice leading, progressions, and much more.

 Read the complete article to know about these topics thoroughly.